julien-vidal/github-label-manager/README.md

 ## Todo

-- Improve credential process
-  + Keep existing
-  + Add params in cmd line
-  + Is it possible to configure it via a config command?
-  + 2 levels
-    * 1) Check command params
-    * 2) Check env variables
-    * 3) Sorry dude I can't do anything for you...
 - Can import only label and randomly create a color for it
 - Make some other cool thing :D